gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 ``Casing`` indicates
 whether the unit name is to be all upper-case letters, all lower-case letters, or mixed-case.
 If no
-``Casing`` parameter is used, then the default is all lower-case.
+``Casing`` parameter is used, the default is all lower-case.

-The optional ``Dot_Replacement`` string is used to replace any periods that occur in subunit or child unit names.
-If no ``Dot_Replacement`` argument is used then separating dots appear unchanged in the resulting file name.
-Although the above syntax indicates that the ``Casing`` argument must appear before the ``Dot_Replacement`` argument, but it is also permissible to write these arguments in the opposite order.
+You use the optional ``Dot_Replacement`` string to replace any periods that occur in subunit or child unit names.
+If you don't specify a ``Dot_Replacement`` argument, separating dots appear unchanged in the resulting file name.
+The above syntax indicates that the ``Casing`` argument must appear before the ``Dot_Replacement`` argument, but you can write these arguments in any order.

-As indicated, it is possible to specify different naming schemes for bodies, specs, and subunits.
-Quite often the rule for subunits is the same as the rule for bodies, in which case, there is no need to give a separate ``Subunit_File_Name`` rule, and in this case the ``Body_File_name`` rule is used for subunits as well.
+As indicated, you can specify different naming schemes for bodies, specs, and subunits.
+Quite often, the rule for subunits is the same as the rule for bodies, in which case, you need not provide a separate ``Subunit_File_Name`` rule; in this case the ``Body_File_name`` rule is used for subunits as well.

-The separate rule for subunits can also be used to implement the rather unusual case of a compilation environment (e.g., a single directory) which contains a subunit and a child unit with the same unit name.
+You can also use the separate rule for subunits to implement the rather unusual case of a compilation environment (e.g., a single directory) which contains a subunit and a child unit with the same unit name.
 Although both units cannot appear in the same partition, the Ada Reference Manual allows (but does not require) the possibility of the two units coexisting in the same environment.

-The file name translation works in the following steps:
+File name translation consists of the following steps:

-* If there is a specific ``Source_File_Name`` pragma for the given unit, then this is always used, and any general pattern rules are ignored.
+* If there is a specific ``Source_File_Name`` pragma for the given unit, this is always used and any general pattern rules are ignored.

-* If there is a pattern type ``Source_File_Name`` pragma that applies to the unit, then the resulting file name will be used if the file exists.
-If more than one pattern matches, the latest one will be tried first, and the first attempt resulting in a reference to a file that exists will be used.
+* If there is a pattern type ``Source_File_Name`` pragma that applies to the unit, the resulting file name is used if the file exists.
+If more than one pattern matches, the latest one is tried first and the first attempt that results in a reference to a file that exists is used.

-* If no pattern type ``Source_File_Name`` pragma that applies to the unit for which the corresponding file exists, then the standard GNAT default naming rules are used.
+* If no pattern type ``Source_File_Name`` pragma that applies to the unit for which the corresponding file exists, the standard GNAT default naming rules are used.

-As an example of the use of this mechanism, consider a commonly used scheme in which file names are all lower case, with separating periods copied unchanged to the resulting file name, and specs end with :file:`.1.ada`, and bodies end with :file:`.2.ada`.
+As an example of the use of this mechanism, consider a commonly used scheme in which file names are all lower case, with separating periods copied unchanged to the resulting file name, specs end with :file:`.1.ada`, and bodies end with :file:`.2.ada`.
 GNAT will follow this scheme if the following two pragmas appear: